 Threat to ego

 Well, that’s kind of a no-brainer.
 To the degree you feel you are being judged in this process, the stress of rejection ratchets up.

 Research suggest this is the most stressful of all.
 We can tolerate the first three stressors if we feel we have some measure of control.
 Feeling helpless is the worst, and exacerbates novelty, unpredictability, and threat to ego.

 What can you do?

-Consider hibernating and waking up to warmer weather and college decisions made.
-Barring that, here are a few other ideas.
+Consider hibernating and waking up to warmer weather and college preparation decisions made.
+Barring that, here are a few other ideas for college preparation.

 Frank Bruni’s book “Where You Go Is Not Who You’ll Be: An Antidote to the College Admissions Mania” is a terrific antidote to the fear of rejection and identity questions that threaten college-bound egos.
 Yes, there are advantages to selective colleges.
 They help you get your first job.
 You’ll meet remarkable and interesting people.
 But, that’s not true of only the “best” colleges.
 Think of all of your friends.
 Do you know all of their ACT/SAT scores and GPAs?
 Do you rank them because of it?
 Of course not.